devonartis/aws-security-workshops/docs/workshops/identity-round-robin/permission-boundaries/build.md

 * Again from the browser where you are logged into the console as the **webadmin**, verify the user can create a lambda function (while following the resource restriction.)

 !!! question
 	* The scenario where you have admins in an account that need to be able to create IAM polices, roles and Lambda functions is common.
 The ability to restrict the permissions of the roles attached to the Lambda functions is relatively new though and important to proper least privilege administration.
-How was this situation handled before permission boundaries came along?
+How was this situation handled before permissions boundaries came along?
 	* Why do we not allow the web admins to attach any role to Lambda functions?
 Why do we let the admins only pass IAM roles they create to Lambda functions?
 	* Are resource restrictions in this case of Lambda function creation really necessary?

-## Task 4 <small>Create a permission boundary</small>
+## Task 4 <small>Create a permissions boundary</small>

 We have policies now so that the web admins can create and edit customer managed policies, roles and Lambda functions.
 We need to limit the permissions of the roles they create though.
 If not then the web admins could simply create new policies with full admin rights, attach these to the roles, pass these roles to Lambda functions and escalate their permissions (either intentitionally or inadventently).
-We will use permission boundaries to limits the effective permissions of the roles.
-The permission boundary should allow the following [effective permissions](https://docs.aws.amazon.com/IAM/latest/UserGuide/reference_policies_evaluation-logic.html) for any role created by the web admins:
+We will use permissions boundaries to limits the effective permissions of the roles.
+The permissions boundary should allow the following [effective permissions](https://docs.aws.amazon.com/IAM/latest/UserGuide/reference_policies_evaluation-logic.html) for any role created by the web admins:

 >	i.
 Create log groups (but can not overwrite any other log groups)

 >	ii.
 Create log streams and put logs

 >	iii.
-List the objects from the S3 bucket name that starts with **"identitywksp-web-admins-applicat-rs3elbaccesslogs"**
+List the objects from the S3 bucket name that starts with `"web-admins-"` and ends in `"-data"`

 ### Walk Through:

-* Create a new IAM policy that will act as the permission boundary for the web admins.
+* Create a new IAM policy that will act as the permissions boundary for the web admins.
 Name the policy **`webadminpermissionboundary`**

 !!! hint
 	[IAM Identifiers](https://docs.aws.amazon.com/IAM/latest/UserGuide/reference_identifiers.html): The question marks **`????`** in the resource element below should be replaced with something that could act as a resource restriction.